 I’m thrilled to announce that I’ve been renewed as a Microsoft MVP in Business Applications (Dynamics GP focussed) for the next year, through to July 1, 2020.

 Renewal is never guaranteed and I don’t take it for granted that I will be renewed.
-In fact, writing this post last year, I wasn’t sure I would make the cut this year at all.

 What is a Microsoft MVP?